ycrc/ycrc.github.io/docs/clusters/grace_rhel8.md

 !!!
 Warning
     Some of the applications in the new shared apps tree may not work perfectly on the legacy RHEL7 nodes.
-    When running jobs in the legacy partition, you should therefore run `module purge` at the begining of interactive sessions and add it to the start of your batch scripts.
+    When running jobs in the legacy partition, you should therefore run `module reset` at the begining of interactive sessions and add it to the start of your batch scripts.
     This will ensure that you only load modules built for RHEL7.

 ## Report Issues